chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ###

-Used to statistically remove noise from the image.
+This filter is used to statistically remove noise from the image.
+Here's [a cool video showing the removal in 3 dimensions](https://youtu.be/RjQPp2_GRnI)

 Much like the previous filters, we start by creating a filter object:
 ```
 outlier_filter = cloud_filtered.make_statistical_outlier_filter()
 ```
-Set the number of neighboring points to analyze for any given point
+Set the number of neighboring points to analyze for any given point:
 ```
 outlier_filter.set_mean_k(50)
 ```
-Set threshold scale factor
+Set threshold scale factor:
 ```
 x = 1.0
 ```
-Any point with a mean distance larger than global (mean distance+x*std_dev) will be considered outlier
+Any point with a mean distance larger than global (mean distance+x*std_dev) will be considered an outlier
 ```
 outlier_filter.set_std_dev_mul_thresh(x)
 ```
-Finally call the filter function for magic
+Finally call the filter function
 ```
 cloud_filtered = outlier_filter.filter()
 ```

 ###
 ###